 The foundation of any successful hybrid team is trust.
 When you can’t see your team members at their desks, you have to trust that they are doing their work with good intentions and to a high standard.
 This means letting go of the urge to constantly check in on them.
 Instead of tracking hours, focus on outcomes and give your team the autonomy to manage their own time and tasks.
 You can foster a culture of trust by being transparent in your own communication, admitting when you don’t know something, and consistently following through on your commitments.
 When your team sees you as a reliable and open leader, they are more likely to extend that same trust to you and their colleagues.

-Master Your Time Management
+Master Your Own Time Management First

 In a hybrid model, effective time management is less about clock-watching and more about goal-setting and progress-tracking.
 Your role is to provide clarity and direction so your team can work efficiently.
 Start by setting clear goals for both individuals and the team as a whole.
 It’s crucial to check in regularly with employees to see how tasks are progressing and offer support where needed, but these check-ins should be purposeful, not just for the sake of a meeting.
 By establishing clear priorities and a rhythm for communication, you help everyone stay aligned and focused on what matters most, preventing confusion and wasted effort across different work environments.